Contents On This Page

-They uses objects, signs, intuitive ways to foresee what is to come and how it will come.
+They use objects, signs, intuitive ways to foresee what is to come and how it will come.

-And one of the most widely used object of divination in humans is our finger nails.
+And one of the most widely used objects of divination in humans is our fingernails.

 In other words, divination can be linked to a more advanced way of Onychomancy – a term culled from two Greek words, onychos – fingernails and manteia – divination.

-If you put them together, they spells “Fingernails Divination”
+If you put them together, they spell “Fingernails Divination”

 What does this mean?